ietf-ccamp-wg/transport-nbi/I-D Applicability Statement/draft-ietf-ccamp-transport-nbi-app-statement.md

    classifications.

-   PNC1 should expose at MPI1 also the ODU termination and adaptation resources which are available to carry client signals (e.g., Ethernet or STM-N) over OTN.
+   PNC1 should expose at MPI1 also the ODU termination and adaptation resources that are available to carry client signals (e.g., Ethernet or STM-N) over OTN.
 This information is reported by the Tunnel Termination Points (TTPs) within the MPI1 OTN Topology.